kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 In other words...

 * Promises wait for your code to COMPLETELY finish what it's doing.
-* Promises let you attach callbacks to the code, and do it in a neater, cleaner way then before.
+* Promises let you run callbacks to do things AFTER the code COMPLETELY finishes what it's doing, and do it in neater, cleaner ways then before.
 * Promises have a `then` method that manages the callbacks.
-* Promises have special event handling for situations where the code fails.
+* Promises have special event handling for situations where any part of the code fails.

 At the time of this guide's publish date, Promises haven't been implemented in all browsers.
 The current plan to achieve this is to make them part of a future version of JavaScript, specifically <a href="http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts" target="blank" title="Read the ECMAScript 6/Harmony specifcation">ECMAScript version 6, code-named "Harmony."</a>